Changes the swap chain's back buffer size, format, and number of buffers. This should be called when the application window is resized.

 The number of buffers in the swap chain (including all back and front buffers).
 This number can be different from the number of buffers with which you created the swap chain.
 This number can't be greater than DXGI_MAX_SWAP_CHAIN_BUFFERS.
 Set this number to zero to preserve the existing number of buffers in the swap chain.
 You can't specify less than two buffers for the flip presentation model.

-New width of the back buffer.
+The new width of the back buffer.
 If you specify zero, DXGI will use the width of the client area of the target window.
 You can't specify the width as zero if you called the IDXGIFactory2::CreateSwapChainForComposition method to create the swap chain for a composition surface.

-New height of the back buffer.
+The new height of the back buffer.
 If you specify zero, DXGI will use the height of the client area of the target window.
 You can't specify the height as zero if you called the IDXGIFactory2::CreateSwapChainForComposition method to create the swap chain for a composition surface.

 A DXGI_FORMAT-typed value for the new format of the back buffer.
 Set this value to DXGI_FORMAT_UNKNOWN to preserve the existing format of the back buffer.
 The flip presentation model supports a more restricted set of formats than the bit-block transfer (bitblt) model.